Rule 5123-9-20 | Home and community-based services waivers - money management under the individual options and level one waivers.

 (a) Comply with rule 5123:2-2-07 of the Administrative Code;

-(b) Act in the best interest of and take all reasonable precautions to safeguard the interests and property of each individual he or she serves;
+(b) Act in the best interest of and take all reasonable precautions to safeguard the interests and property of each individual the provider serves;

-(c) Disclose in writing to the individual he or she serves and the individual's service and support administrator, any affiliations, associations, or interests that may pose a potential conflict of interest or create the appearance of impropriety;
+(c) Disclose in writing to each individual served and the individual's service and support administrator, any affiliations, associations, or interests that may pose a potential conflict of interest or create the appearance of impropriety;

-(d) Keep current of issues related to the money management services he or she provides (e.g., health insurance, consumer fraud, or banking fees) and public and private services available to individuals for use in resource referrals;
+(d) Keep current of issues related to the money management services provided (e.g., health insurance, consumer fraud, or banking fees) and public and private services available to individuals for use in resource referrals;

 (e) Refer individuals to other service providers or consult with other service providers when additional knowledge and expertise are required; and

 (f) Maintain detailed and accurate records, documentation, and information (e.g., bank statements, checking account transaction register, savings account balance, spending trends, or income statements) for each individual served which shall be submitted to the individual in accordance with the individual service plan and upon request by the individual or the individual's team.

 (7) A provider of money management who is also an individual's payee shall:

 (b) Pay all of the individual's living expenses prior to providing the individual with discretionary spending money;

 (c) Take all necessary measures to maintain the individual's eligibility for benefits such as ensuring bank account balances remain within established resource limitations; and